The Ezrah Charitable Trust

 Application Success Factors

 Proven Impact in Africa: All major grantees demonstrate measurable outcomes in poverty alleviation, agricultural development, or economic empowerment specifically in African communities.
-Organizations like One Acre Fund (received $3.29M in 2023) show clear metrics around farmer income improvement and food security.
+Organisations like One Acre Fund (received $3.29M in 2023) show clear metrics around farmer income improvement and food security.

 Smallholder Agriculture Focus: A dominant theme in their grantmaking is support for smallholder farmers through various approaches - input loans (One Acre Fund), agricultural financing (Root Capital), savings models (MyAgro), and regenerative agriculture (Panorama Global).